Sandbox

 Requirements

-Within the sandbox container, k3d is used in conjunction with docker-in-docker to schedule the containers for the DBNL platform and its dependencies.
+Within the sandbox container, k3darrow-up-right is used in conjunction with docker-in-dockerarrow-up-right to schedule the containers for the DBNL platform and its dependencies.

 • The sandbox container needs access to the following two registries to pull the containers for the DBNL platform and its dependencies.